bcgov/citz-imb-express-utilities/techdocs/docs/using-the-package/apis-&-components/standard-response.md

-# getStandardResponse
+# res.getStandardResponse

-The `getStandardResponse` function is used to standardize the JSON response structure for responses.
+The `res.getStandardResponse` function is used to standardize the JSON response structure for responses.

 ## Usage

-A basic example of using the `getStandardResponse` function.
+A basic example of using the `res.getStandardResponse` function.

 ```JavaScript
 import { z } from 'zod';